Reanimate: The Covers EP

-ReAniMate: The CoVeRs eP is an EP by the American hard rock band Halestorm.
+ReAniMate: The CoVeRs eP is the fifth EP by the American rock band Halestorm.
 It is the first cover EP by the band.
 It was released on March 22, 2011 as a digital download.
-A follow up EP, Reanimate 2.0: The Covers EP, was released on October 15, 2013.
+A follow-up EP, Reanimate 2.0: The Covers EP, was released on October 15, 2013.
 The EP features six songs.
-It peaked at number 20 of the Billboard hard rock albums chart.
+It peaked at number 20 on the Billboard hard rock albums chart.